rmgibbo/wetfe/src/main/resources/static/docs/glossary.md

 - `   20 miraculous`

 core attribute
-: An element of the set of four qualities {CON, DEX, INT, WIL} that characterize most beings.
+: An element of the set of four qualities [CON, DEX, INT, WIL] that characterize most beings.
 Measured on scales from 1 to 20, where 10 (on the common scale) roughly corresponds to a forte of a capable adventurer.

 core scale
 : The base-20 scale that a given core attribute is scored relative to.
 Scales are denoted by an integer, which indicates the exponent (of 20) of the scale.
 The common scale, Scale 1, is assumed for any attribute score that makes no explicit reference to its scale.